 The issuer discloses the times and places of meetings with analysts and of presentations and press conferences for analysts and investors or institutional investors on the issuer’s website.
 The issuer enables shareholders to participate in these events and makes presentations available on its website.
 The issuer shall not hold meetings with analysts or presentations for investors immediately before the dates of disclosure of financial reporting.

 The company’s activities are always based on the principle of fair treatment of shareholders.
 Mandatory, significant and price sensitive information is first disclosed in the system of the Tallinn Stock Exchange and then on the company’s website.
 In addition, each shareholder has the right to request additional information from the company if necessary and to arrange meetings.
 The company’s Management Board does not consider it important to keep a time and agenda schedule of meetings with different shareholders.
 This rule applies to all meetings, including those immediately preceding the disclosure of financial reporting.

 Electing the auditor and auditing the consolidated financial statements.

-The general meeting of the shareholders of Harju Elekter of 3 May 2012 elected an auditor for the company for the period 2012−2014; the elected auditor is the auditing company KPMG Baltics OÜ.
+The general meeting of the shareholders of Harju Elekter of 14 May 2015 elected the auditing company KPMG Baltics OÜ as an auditor for the company for the period 2015−2017.
 Information on the auditor is available at the company’s website on the Internet.
 The auditor will receive remuneration according to a contract and the amount of the remuneration will not be disclosed under an agreement between the parties.
-Pursuant to the guidelines of the Financial Supervision Authority from 24.9.2003 – “On the rotation of the auditors of certain subjects of state financial supervision” – the company arranges rotation of the auditor, ensuring the independence of the auditor by changing the executive auditor at least once in every five years.

 Governance principles and additional information